Home » Cryptocurrency Trading Guide

 The bid-ask spread

-The bid-ask spread, or spread for short, is the difference between the highest bid price (buy order) from the lowest ask price (sell order) for any market.
+The bid-ask spread, or spread for short, is the difference between the highest bid price (buy order) and the lowest ask price (sell order) for any market.
 This difference shows you the lowest price a seller wants to sell and the highest price a buyer wants to buy.
 To put it more specifically, it is the difference between the prices of the lowest-lying sell limit order and the highest-lying buy limit order.

 The size of the spread is used to measure how liquid the market is.
 The smaller the spread, the higher the liquidity in the market.
 It is also used to measure the supply and demand of a security where supply is represented by the sell-side and demand by the buy-side.